EddyLuten/bhreia.com/docs/character-creation/character-options.md

 ### The Reaper {:.stats}

-Your skills in sending spirits to [Dhoutr's](../deities/dhoutr.md) realm have not gone unnoticed.
+Your skills in sending spirits to [[dhoutr]]'s realm have not gone unnoticed.
 The dark one's focus is upon you.
 {:.stat}

 **Soul Harvester.** After having given the final blows during combat to at least two creatures within a 24-hour period, Dhoutr encourages you to send him more souls by giving your a +1 bonus to Attack *and* Damage rolls for 12 hours.